Malaysia Cup: Modern era

 In 2003, MPPJ FC became the first club and a non state team to win the cup.
 Prior to that year, the two teams which made the final had always been representative sides of the regional Football Associations, or military teams.

 Teams representing two of Malaysia's neighbouring countries have been involved in the competition.
 Brunei won the cup in 1999 and continue to be involved though in recent years they have been represented by the club side DPMM FC, whereas initially their team was organised by the Football Association of Brunei.
 Singapore used to enter a team organised by the Football Association of Singapore.
 Their team won the cup 24 times and are the second most successful side in the competition's history after Selangor.
 However, after their last win in 1994, Singapore withdrew from the competition following a dispute with the Football Association of Malaysia over gate receipts and have not been involved since.
 In 2011, Football Association of Singapore announced that Singapore would be back to join the Piala Malaysia in 2012.
 On 5 December 2011, Football Association of Singapore had unveiled the new squad list and line up planned for the 2012 edition of Piala Malaysia where LIONSXII was sent to compete.

 Privatisation era

 In 2015, Football Malaysia Limited Liability Partnership (FMLLP) was created in the course of privatisation of the Malaysian football league system.
 The partnership saw all 24 teams of Liga Super and Liga Premier including FAM as the Managing Partner and MP & Silva as a special partner (FAM's global media and commercial advisor) to become stakeholders in the company.
 FMLLP owns, operates and runs five entities in Malaysian football under its jurisdiction, which include Liga Super, the Liga Premier, the Piala FA, the Piala Malaysia and the Piala Sumbangsih.
 It aims to transform and move Malaysian football forward.

-Champions and finalists
+List of finals

-Below is a list of Malaysia Cup champions and finalists since its inception in 1921.
+Below is a list of Malaysia Cup winners and finalists since its inception in 1921.

-Performance by teams
+Performance by clubs

+Since its establishment, the Malaysia Cup has been won by 15 different teams.
+Teams shown in italics no longer exist or no longer compete in the competition.